 Organized by the AotL Public Relations Group, the workshop is open to all levels of experience.
 In addition to covering basic newspaper writing such as the lead sentence and the reverse pyramid format, participants will re-work story material supplied by the editors to achieve publishable stories.
 Scheduled for two hours, the public admission is $5.
 There is no charge for students or members of Arts on the Lake.
 Reservations should be made to firstname.lastname@example.org or 845 228-2685.

 Tickets and information on all upcoming events at Arts on the Lake can be accessed at AotL website.
 Reservations and messages can be left at 845-228-2685.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.